Before you start

 You must be an approved creator to publish paid widgets to the Community

 When you’re ready to share your widget with others, you can publish it to the Figma Community.
-This allows others to insert your widget into their Figma design and FigJam files.
+This allows others to insert your widget into their Figma Design and FigJam files.

 Note: You must have two-factor authentication enabled to publish widgets.
 You won't need to use two-factor authentication if you sign in to Figma via SAML SSO or Google SSO.